sol-eng/plumber-slack/README.md

 packages and loading the simulated data.
 The [`config`](https://github.com/rstudio/config) package is used to store parameters that change based on the location of the API (if it’s local or deployed on RStudio Connect).

+There are two utility functions that are defined here.
+Both are used to authorize requests to plot endpoints and will be described in greater detail later.

 We also provide the API title and description.
 Now, we’re ready to start defining the filters and endpoints of the API.

 ### `@filter route-endpoint`